aws-solutions-library-samples/guidance-for-custom-search-of-an-enterprise-knowledge-base-with-amazon-opensearch-service/ui-search/doc/HOW_TO_USE.md

 ## 3. Add language model strategies

 Click the nav link **Add language model strategies** on the side navigation panel.
-Here you can add Sagemaker Endpoint or Third Party APIs.
+Here you can add SageMaker Endpoint or Third Party APIs.
 Manage added language models in the `Language Model Strategies` Table.

 ## 4. Create a new session